txpipe/pallas/pallas-crypto/src/kes/README.md

 algorithms up to depth 7.
 However, if you require a higher depth key, feel free to open an issue/PR.

 This module requires the `kes` feature flag.
+VRF support (draft-03 and draft-13) now lives alongside KES under the `vrf` feature; Cardano currently uses KES Sum6 and VRF draft-03.

 ## Library usage